Fuel economy in automobiles: Statistics

 Trucks' share of US vehicles produced, has tripled since 1975.
 Though vehicle fuel efficiency has increased within each category, the overall trend toward less efficient types of vehicles has offset some of the benefits of greater fuel economy and reduction of carbon dioxide emissions.
 Without the shift towards SUVs, energy use per unit distance could have fallen 30% more than it did from 2010 to 2022.

 While the thermal efficiency (mechanical output to chemical energy in fuel) of petroleum engines has increased since the beginning of the automotive era, this is not the only factor in fuel economy.
-The design of automobile as a whole and usage pattern affects the fuel economy.
+The design of automobile as a whole, as well as usage patterns, affects the fuel economy.
 Published fuel economy is subject to variation between jurisdiction due to variations in testing protocols.

-One of the first studies to determine fuel economy in the United States was the Mobil Economy Run, which was an event that took place every year from 1936 (except during World War II) to 1968.
+One of the first studies to determine fuel economy in the United States was the Mobil Economy Run, which was an event that took place every year from 1936 to 1968 (except during World War II).
 It was designed to provide real, efficient fuel efficiency numbers during a coast-to-coast test on real roads and with regular traffic and weather conditions.
 The Mobil Oil Corporation sponsored it and the United States Auto Club (USAC) sanctioned and operated the run.
-In more recent studies, the average fuel economy for new passenger car in the United States improved from 17 mpg (13.8 L/100 km) in 1978 to 22 mpg (10.7 L/100 km) in 1982.
+In more recent studies, the average fuel economy for new passenger cars in the United States improved from 17 mpgus in 1978 to 22 mpgus in 1982.
 The average (Note: Specifically, the production-weighted harmonic mean) fuel economy for new 2020 model year cars, light trucks and SUVs in the United States was 25.4 mpgus.
 2019 model year cars (ex.
-EVs) classified as "midsize" by the US EPA ranged from 12 to 56 mpg_{US} (20 to 4.2 L/100 km) However, due to environmental concerns caused by CO_{2} emissions, new EU regulations are being introduced to reduce the average emissions of cars sold beginning in 2012, to 130 g/km of CO_{2}, equivalent to 4.5 L/100 km (52 mpg_{US}, 63 mpg_{imp}) for a diesel-fueled car, and 5.0 L/100 km (47 mpg_{US}, 56 mpg_{imp}) for a gasoline (petrol)-fueled car.
+EVs) classified as "midsize" by the US EPA ranged from 12–56 mpgUS.
+However, due to environmental concerns caused by CO_{2} emissions, new EU regulations are being introduced to reduce the average emissions of cars sold beginning in 2012, to 130 g/km of CO_{2}, equivalent to 4.5 L/100km for a diesel-fueled car, and 5 L/100km for a gasoline (petrol)-fueled car.